 - Type Auto Forms Mode into the search field and press Tab to focus the list of results.
 The first result should be Auto Forms Mode.
 This is set to automatic by default.

 - Press Space until JAWS announces that it is set to Manual.

 - Press Enter twice to apply the changes and close the dialog.

-JAWS must be launched before Firefox is opened.
+JAWS must be launched before the browser is opened.
 If you don't you may experience these things.